bootlin/training-materials/slides/realtime-linux-preempt-rt/realtime-linux-preempt-rt.typ

 - Only #ksym("raw_spinlock_t") remains a real spinning lock

-- All interrupt handlers are threaded, except for a few that explicitely need hard irq
+- All interrupt handlers are threaded, except for a few that explicitly need hard irq

   - This is the case for drivers involved in interrupt dispatching